april-tools/mtpc/eidf/README.md

-PLEASE CUSTOMISE `launch_jobs.py` TO YOUR OWN NEEDS.
+1. PLEASE CUSTOMISE `launch_jobs.py` AND `pvc.yaml` TO YOUR OWN NEEDS.
 MOST IMPORTANTLY, PLEASE CHANGE THE USERNAME AND EMAIL!

-You also need to install secret env vars for: Github, Wandb, and HuggingFace.
+2. Install secret env vars for: Github, Wandb, and HuggingFace.
 I forgot where but there are tutorials for this somewhere on the EIDF docs.

-Then on the EIDF file server, you'll need to create a python installation that has kubejobs installed.
+3. On the EIDF file server, you'll need to create a python installation that has kubejobs installed.
 Unfortunately the version on pip is out of date, so you'll need to clone https://github.com/AntreasAntoniou/kubejobs/tree/main and `pip install .`
+4. Create a PVC with `kubectl apply -f pvc.yaml`

-Then run `launch_jobs.py`.
+5. Then run `launch_jobs.py`.